 This means you would no longer use your dipstick.
 The transmission fluid level would be checked from pan!

-There is a fill/level check hole on the bottom of the pan.
-You would need to use a pump and fill the transmission through the bottom of the pan.
-You would fill until the fluid starts to dribble out then put in the fill hole plug.
+How to fill: You fill through the fill/level check hole on the bottom of the pan.
+PML provides a fitting for the hole.
+You could also use a pump.
+You would fill until the fluid starts to dribble out then put in the plug.

 There are 9 different stock pans.
 These 9 stock pans have 4 different depths and 7 different dipstick receiver heights and angles.
 The dipstick receivers complicate the design and manufacturing.
 There are 13 different filters and 15 different valve bodies in addition to 9 different pans.